Harper-College-Vandrevala-Classrooms/you-get-an-a-la59021/README.md

 how to compile and run
 ----------------------

+To use the diffrent main files you need to change the "main.cpp" in the following commands to the name of the file you want to use.

-I was able to compile all of the files after opening a console in the source folder using
+After opening a console in the source folder compile your desired main file using:
 ```
-g++ -Wall main.cpp Gradebook.cpp Assignment.cpp Student.cpp -o grades
+g++ -Wall main.cpp Gradebook.cpp Assignment.cpp Student.cpp -o Gradebook.out
 ```

-Then I was able to run the program using
+To run the program, while the console is still in the source folder use the command:
 ```
-./grades
+./Gradebook.out
 ```